Manitoba Provincial Road 465

-Manitoba Provincial Road 465 is a provincial road in the southwestern section of the Canadian province of Manitoba.
+Provincial Road 465 (PR 465) is a 24 km east-west provincial road in the Westman Region of the Canadian province of Manitoba.

 Route description

 PR 465 is an east–west provincial road that begins at PR 262 and travels to its eastbound terminus with PR 464 near the unincorporated community of Mentmore.

 The road provides access to the unincorporated community of Cordova, where it is the southbound terminus for PR 466.

 PR 465 is a gravel road for its entire length.

 History

 In the early 1990s, the Manitoba government decommissioned a number of provincial secondary roads and returned the maintenance of these roads back to the rural municipalities.
 A small portion of the original PR 465 was included in this decommissioning.

 Prior to this, PR 465 continued south in concurrence with PR 464 for 1.6 km.
 From this point, it continued east to its terminus with PTH 5 (PR 258 prior to 1980).

 This section is now a municipal road.

 The original length of PR 465 was 32 km.